frankois944/googleAnalyticsKmpTracker/README.md

 - **Multiplatform Support**: Android, iOS, Desktop (JVM), Web (JS/Wasm), macOS, tvOS, watchos.
 - **Persistence**: Events are queued and persisted (using SQLDelight) to ensure delivery even if the app is offline or closed.
-- **Session Management**: Automatic session handling and heartbeat.
-- **Customizable**: Custom dispatchers and queues can be provided.
-- **Easy Integration**: Simple API for tracking views, events, and user properties.

 ## Installation